After about three and half years, I knew the time had come to take a break from adland.

-After about three and half years, I knew the time had come to take a break from adland.
-Standing in my wedding dress in a bridal shop in Farringdon, I answered a call from an agency creative asking me how it was going locking in Dame Barbara Windsor to do a voice-over for the anti-supermarket commercial they really wanted to do.
-The directors I was working with were promised the job if we could get the star onboard.
+Standing in my wedding dress in a bridal shop in Farringdon, I answered a call from an agency creative asking me how it was going locking in Dame Barbara Windsor for a voice-over for the anti-supermarket commercial they plan to create.

 Midway through the call I thought, “I’m not getting paid for this.
 I really should hang up and make sure I don’t end up buying a dress I will regret.”